-Lincoln City has a wonderful year-round temperate climate.
+Lincoln City, Oregon has a wonderful year-round temperate climate.
 There are some hot days in the summer and a few chilly evenings in the winter, you can expect to experience temperatures ranging between 45º and 80º.
 Our beaches can get windy and our ocean is cold, so bundle up on those days, but make sure to pack the sunblock for those other days.

 Current Conditions and Forecast

 Live Coast Camera